Learn everything you need to know about the integrated Flipsnack statistics.

-If you've added a form in Customize, and readers have filled it in, you will see all of the collected data here, and you'll be able to see when each form entry was submitted.
+If you've added a form in Customize and readers have filled it in, you will see all of the collected data here, and you'll be able to see when each form entry was submitted.
 The download option comes in handy if you want to import the data in CRM or elsewhere.

 Your GA filters could also filter some data out of the report.
 However, the difference between Flipsnack views and GA impressions shouldn't be sky-high.
-If it is, I'd first look at the selected report dates in both tools to make sure we're looking at the same date range and then investigate further.
+If it is, I'd first look at the selected report dates in both tools to ensure we're looking at the same date range and then investigate further.

 Keep in mind that most reports can also be downloaded.